jacopofar/fleximatcher-rest-interface/README.md

 Now we have the capability to recognize ingredients among a list of handwritten ones, but there are hundreds of possible ingredients and write them down is boring to say the least.
 Why not use an existing database to match all of them ?

 English WordNet is a lexical database containing, among other things, hypernym/hyponym relationships between English words, for example it knows that *lemon* is an hyponym of *fruit*.
 Fleximatcher allows to define an _external HTTP annotator_, that is an HTTP endpoint which expects a POST with a text and a pattern and returns a list of annotations.
-In [another repository](https://github.com/jacopofar/wordnet-as-a-service) I published exactly that kind of service, conveniently available on the Docker Hub, so let's see how to use it.
+In [another repository](https://github.com/jacopofar/wordnet-as-a-service) you can find exactly that kind of service, conveniently available on the Docker Hub as well, so let's see how to use it.

 First, let's run the annotator with `docker run --name=worndet_as_a_service -d -p 5679:5679 jacopofar/wordnet-as-a-service`